tradinghours/tradinghours-python/README.md

     print(currency)
 ```

-## Configuration
+## Optional Advanced Configuration

-The library should be auto-configured for use with local file storage,
+By default, the library uses local file storage.
+Optionally you can
-but you can adjust some settings using a **tradinghours.ini** file on
+configure the library to use an SQL store.
+You can adjust settings
-current working directory.
+using a **tradinghours.ini** file on the current working directory.

 Here is a sample configuration file using file system storage: